anywhichway/assentials/README.md

 # Updates (reverse chronological order)

+2019-05-10 v1.0.2 Reverted to old module format.
+Too many interal projects at AnyWhichWay were breaking when trying to use new module format.

+2019-05-09 v1.0.1 Revised export to export specific functions not entire module.

 2019-05-08 v1.0.0 Moved to JavaScript modules format for index.js.
 Webpack produces ./browser/assentials.min.js.
 There is no longer a non-minified browser file.
 The index.js file is webpack tree shaking compatible.

 2019-03-21 v0.0.14 Further refinements to router.
 WARNING: The behavior of `route` has changed.
 To exit a route return `{value:value,done:true}`.
 If a route does not exit, if now returns `undefined` by default.